AI Is Everywhere Right Now

 But what it can do is help your people make better decisions, faster.
 It can reduce busywork.
 Improve consistency.
 Speed up reporting.
 Strengthen communication.

 AI is simply a tool.
-One that, when used right, helps good people do great work.
+When used right, it helps good people do great work.

-The key is knowing where it fits, what tools to trust, and how to make progress in a way that’s safe and strategic.
+The key is knowing where it fits, what tools to trust, and how to make progress in a way that’s safe, strategic, and sustainable.

 The First Step Isn’t Tech, It’s Leadership